Jerry-Shaw/Nervsys/README.md

 Keys in "$tz": Functions that are exposed to API.
 Values in "$tz": Control API action to call target function.

-In values, if keys of "pre", "post" and "param" exist, actions will be proceeded as follows:
+In "$tz", keys of "pre", "post" and "param" can be combined when needed, actions will be proceeded as follows:
 1. Execute all preset functions in values of "pre".
 2. Execute target method according to "param" settings.
 3. Execute all preset functions in values of "post".
-The three can be combined if needed.

 Functions that are not listed in "$tz" won't be called by API directly.